FIWARE/tutorials.TourGuide-App/doc/ContextProvider.md

 # Context Provider example

-This document explains the configuration and use of a Context Provider within the scope of Fiware Devguide.
+This document explains the configuration and use of a Context Provider within the scope of Fiware TourGuide.
 For a detailed explanation of Context Providers, please read the official documentation for Orion Context Broker available at https://fiware-orion.readthedocs.org/en/develop/user/context_providers/index.html.

 In this example we are going to register a Context Provider (CPr) for an entity on our Context Broker (CB) and then query that entity from our CB.
 Before doing this we need some information about the CPr and the entity we want to register.
 For our example, we are going to use the following information: